Derek Chauvin found guilty of all three charges for killing George Floyd - KTVZ

 In response, Nelson said Chauvin acted as a “reasonable officer” would in that situation and said there was no evidence he intentionally or purposefully used force that was unlawful.

-“You have to look at it from the reasonable police officer standard.
-You have to take into account that officers are human beings, capable of making mistakes in highly stressful situations,” Nelson said.
+“You have to take into account that officers are human beings, capable of making mistakes in highly stressful situations,” Nelson said.
 “In this case, the totality of the circumstances that were known to a reasonable police officer in the precise moment the force was used demonstrates that this was an authorized use of force, as unattractive as it may be.
 This is reasonable doubt.”

 The three other former officers on scene — Thomas Lane, J. Alexander Kueng and Tou Thao — are charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
 They have pleaded not guilty, and their joint trial will be held this summer.